Available Positions

 • For questions about the Biology graduate program and eligibility, please contact the director of admission.

 • Interested undergraduate researchers can usually apply at any time.
-However, please note that there are no available positions for spring 2022.
 Please email Dr. McDonald (jmcdona (at) ksu.edu) with a current resume (or a curriculum vitae), provide a short description of research interests (e.g. what science classes/topics you have enjoyed), science courses you have taken (past and in progress), why you would like to do a research project (2-3 sentences), your anticipated graduation date and your current G.P.A.
 Funding is available through K-State Arts and Science College, the Johnson Cancer Research Center, the Office of Undergraduate Research and Creative Inquiry, as well as other programs such as the Developing Scholars Program.

 Funded Graduate Positions in the Division of Biology at Kansas State University